A S C L E A R A S M U D

 Here’s a simple way to remember that will help you remember the difference between a condominium and a tenancy-in-common unit: if a particular space has its own title deed, it should be a condominium (and also exempt from rent control).
 Lenders the world over will recognize what a condominium is and be able to loan on it.
 If there’s only one title for the entire building but multiple units (like an apartment building) that’s either an apartment building or a collection of TIC units (all of which would be subject to rent control and eviction control regulations in San Francisco).

-Tenancy In Common Units Are An Affordable Way To Get A Property in the City, But It’s A Little More Complicated Than Just Moving Right In
+Tenancy In Common Units Are An Affordable Way To Get A Property in the City, But It’s A Little More Complicated Than Going to the Lender and Just Moving Right In

-IF YOU’RE SEARCHING FOR A CONDOMINIUM during your search you may come across a seemingly incredible steal of a deal for a renovated space in an older Victorian and Edwardian shell.
+During your property search you may come across a seemingly incredible steal of a deal for a renovated space in an older Victorian and Edwardian shell.
 You’re excited.
 You think you’ve found it.
 How could someone overlook this deal?
 Did you miss something?
 Then you look closer again and you’ll see these words: “tenancy in common,” or, “TIC.”
+What’s that supposed to mean?
+TICs may look like a condo, feel like a condo and act like a condo but they are legally distinct and this will impact lending, rental rights and other important rights that go beyond this summary.

 What You’re Really Buying — The Sharing Economy